 Stakna Monastery is also another popular destination in Leh.
 The name of the monastery means"tiger's nose" which it was given because it was built on a hill shaped like the nose of a tiger.
 The heart of the complex contains a charming prayer hall with several ancient statues.

 Stakna Monastery is also another popular destination in Leh

 When you are visiting Leh, make sure to pack some thick clothing like woolen sweaters and jackets.
 Leh often has cooler temperatures than the rest of India due to its higher elevation.
 You should also bring pants, hoodies, and sunglasses.

 Festivals in July

 Guru Purnima is the main festival celebrated around India in July.
 The purpose of the festival is to commemorate Saint Ved Vyas who was the writer of many ancient Indian scriptures.
-The date of the festival changes every year, but in 2020 it will be celebrated on July 5th.
+The date of the festival changes every year, and in 2022 it will be celebrated on July 13th.

 During the celebration, all devotees worship Vyasa and perform a puja or a ritual of their respective spiritual or academic teacher or gurude vs. Later in the day, the sacred worship of the guru's feet is performed and devotees meditate on the guru's form.

 Then there is a continuous spiritual discussion called Satsang, during which discourses are held on devotion to the guru in particular and on spiritual topics in general.